jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
 Management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
 And it's the open-source software that lets us build it for ourselves.

-## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen
+## A Few Dollars to Buy the Internet Age

 Open-source lets Main Street make it's own content, apps, and electronics now.
 We can empower bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.

+The key to living in the era of mass-collaboration is for Main Street to start buying our content, apps, and electronics.
+As of now, it's rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and everywhere else on the internet.

+Thus, tech companies, even giants like Google Search and Facebook, have to earn their money by selling ads, or worse, our data.

+Not paying for modern tools is ridiculous.
+We give thousands every year to Industrial Age companies like insurance companies and banks.
+We can all afford to pay open-source tech companies a few dollars.
+A few bucks are all it takes to control our content, apps, and lives.

+Isn't that so funny?
+Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.

+Because, only when regular people fund a tool, do we get to make sure it solves our problems.
+Tax software, insurance claim systems, car maintenance records... we're the ones paying the bills anyway.

+But by paying for the software directly, we can control these levers of power.

+Buying a lever of power for a few dollars is a major bargain.
+When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.

-You'll see a small example of mass-collaboration below.
+Here's a small example of the incredibly attractive benefits to expect.

+All for a few bucks.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a href="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" target="_blank" class="button small">Reader</a>

 _This is Louis Rossmann.
 He owns an electronics repair business.
-He's popular on YouTube because he teaches people how to repair electronics.
-When Louis needed a new store location, he got help online.
-Using online marketplaces, you can find work or hire online because the open-source community keeps tearing down gates._
+He's a YouTuber who teaches people how to repair electronics.
+When Louis needed a new store location, he went to a big company but got better help online from a stranger.
+All because both persons control their own software._

 ## Open-Source Lets Us Build Levers of Power For Ourselves

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.

 Access to things like phone recordings and timesheets are levers of power because they control resources.
-Today management and corporations put "gates" around many of _our_ levers out of self-defense.
+Today management and corporations put "gates" around the levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call?
 Why can employees be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

 This lopsided balance of power allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control.
 Such has call recordings and timesheets.

+Wouldn't you like to know if a workplace forces its employees to work unpaid overtime _before_ you apply there?

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well, it's not like they can complain about mistreatment.
 With digital technology, all the actions and contributions are recorded.
 Once records are open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.